sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	Put the prop labeled "Christ" down in the place of the husband.

 There is something worth pointing out about this picture right now.
-Talk about how bride is formed of many believers.
+Talk about how bride is formed out of a group of believers.
 But as far as we can tell, the husband is formed by one, that is Christ Himself.

 In Ephesians 4, Paul has something significant to say about the husband.